Herzliya: Demographics

 According to the Israel Central Bureau of Statistics, residents of Herzliya are among the wealthiest in Israel.
 In 2003–2005, average monthly salaries were ILS 8,211, or about ILS 1,500 above average in a survey of Israel's 15 largest cities.
 However, there is a large gap between the city's seven working-class neighborhoods, among them Yad Tisha, Neve Yisrael and Neve Amal, and upscale Herzliya Pituah.
 The population is older than that of other cities in the Sharon region: 18% are under 14 years old, compared to a national average of 27.5%.

 Education and culture

 Investment in education was higher than all other cities in the survey and more high school students were eligible for a bagrut matriculation certificate.
-The Herzliya Interdisciplinary Center is a private college that was founded in 1994 by Prof. Uriel Reichman, who serves as its president to this day.
+The Reichman University (previously known as The Herzliya Interdisciplinary Center) is a private university that was founded in 1994 by Prof. Uriel Reichman, who serves as its president to this day.
+Reichman University is Israel's only private university, located in Herzliya, Tel Aviv District.
+It was rebranded in 2021.

-Israel's largest television and film studio, Herzliya Studios (Ulpanei Herzliya), is located in Herzliya, Also RGE studios that serviced the Kids channel and Sport 5 channel. the IDC television and radio center located in the city with some other local radio stations like Eco99fm and 103fm.
+Israel's largest television and film studio, Herzliya Studios (Ulpanei Herzliya), is located in Herzliya, Also RGE studios that serviced the Kids channel and Sport 5 channel.
+The IDC television and radio center is located in the city with other local radio stations like Eco99fm and 103fm.
 The Herzliya Marina was built in the 1970s.
 The city has a small airport, three shopping malls (Arena Mall, Seven Stars Mall and the Outlet), movie theaters, museums, cultural centers and a stadium.
-In 2008, the Herzliya Cinematheque opened in the downtown area of the city.
+In 2008, the Herzliya Cinematheque opened in the downtown area of the city.In 2023 it moved to a new location at the town hall's building at 22 Ben Gurion Street.